Graylog2/graylog-ansible-role/README.md

 ## Dependencies

 Graylog requires Java, [Elasticsearch](https://github.com/elastic/ansible-elasticsearch), and MongoDB.
-See the official [Graylog documentation](https://docs.graylog.org/docs/installing) for the correct versions of each of these dependencies.
+See the official [Graylog documentation](https://docs.graylog.org/docs/installing) for more details.

 Be certain you are running a supported version of Elasticsearch.
 You can configure what version of Elasticsearch Ansible will install with the `es_version` variable.
 Running Graylog against an unsupported version of Elasticsearch can break your instance!